 A faster hiring process ensures that highly-qualified gig economy customer service workers are more readily available to start helping out on the unique customer issues in your business.

 Gig Economy Workers Provide Perfect Efficient Staffing Model in Customer Service

 As with Uber, Lyft, PostMates, or any other gig economy platform, you only pay for the service you get.
 With a car service for example, you pay for your driver to not only to drive, but also to arrive and wait.
 With Uber, you only pay for the actual ride, which lowers costs.
 Customer feedback on aggregate for these platforms is universally positive.
 The flexibility and scaleable nature of the on-demand economy applies to the customer service industry as well.
 By paying workers on a per-resolution basis, you’re only staffing and paying for the work needed at your company.

-Your company grows or seasonal trends dictate quickly scale support?
+Your company grows or seasonal trends create a surge of tickets and you need to scale?
 Great, turn up the dial!
 (Or rather, let the dial turn itself.)
 Need to cut back on your customer support team?
 No worries, the on-demand model is distributed among a large team and no one will get offended if scaling customer service for you means temporarily scaling downward.

 With the COVID-19 crisis upending revenue forecasting, it’s more important than ever that customer service staffing is as efficient yet high-quality as possible.
 Staffing customer service teams with on-demand gig workers is a convenient way to ensure your company delivers quality customer service within a flexible model.